-The actions within this goal are designed to enhance Multi-Tiered System of Supports (MTSS) and inclusionary practices that allow students with disabilities to receive high quality first instruction in the least restrictive environment through consistent and faithful implementation of Universal Design for Learning (UDL).
+The actions within this goal are designed to enhance best practices utilizing Multi-Tiered Systems of Supports (MTSS) and provide consistent and faithful implementation of Universal Design for Learning (UDL).
 From the UDL lens and framework strategies will be identified and designed to support teaching and learning that helps students with disabilities access an equal opportunity to succeed.
-This will also help educators prepare our students with disabilities to access college and career academic programs that will provide the necessary skills for success to achieve graduation and success beyond.
-These actions include supplemental interventions that bridge the foundational learning gaps to meet their needs.
-The actions will also expand compliance practices that promote collaboration and connection of general education teachers and SPED teachers to ensure interventions for student achievement and social emotional student needs.
+This will also help educators prepare our students with disabilities to access college and career academic programs and pathways that will provide the necessary skills for success to achieve graduation and success beyond.